Kreep (song): Critical acclaim

 According to Chino XL the interpolation was cleared by Radiohead in two days.
 A reason being Radiohead lead singer Thom Yorke's appreciation for the song.
 Thom Yorke was quoted as saying "Chino made my song better than I made it" in a 1996 interview.

 Music videos

 Two versions of the music video exist.
 A version which is intended for the album version and a video intended for the video remix which received the most airplay from MTV.
 Both videos are similar with minor scenes edited out.
 The video for the album version is not censored while the video remix version is heavily censored.
-Both videos were directed by Nancy Bennet.
+Both videos were directed by Nancy Bennett.

 Song versions

 There are several different versions (and duration lengths) of Kreep recorded and released by Chino XL.